Piranik/DevicePresence/README.md

     ```apt-get install nmap```

+3. Make sure you've ElasticSearch installed.
-3. Copy config/app/config.yml-dist to config/app/config.yml
+4. Copy config/app/config.yml-dist to config/app/config.yml
-4. If you want to lookup the vendor, get the API key from http://www.macvendorlookup.com/api.
+5. If you want to lookup the vendor, get the API key from http://www.macvendorlookup.com/api.
 Fill in your e-mail address and choose JSON as output format.
-5. Change the network and interval of the scan to your needs.
+6. Change the network and interval of the scan to your needs.
-6. Let Doctrine create the database:
+7. Let Doctrine create the database:

     ```php vendor/bin/doctrine orm:schema-tool:create```

-7. Run the scanner (as root, possible with sudo):
+8. Run the scanner (as root, possible with sudo):

     ```php cli/command.php scanner```

-8. You can use the builtin webserver from PHP5.4 to run the webinterface:
+9. You can use the builtin webserver from PHP5.4 to run the webinterface:

     ``` ./run ```

-9. After the scanner has found the first results, you can see them at http://127.0.0.1:9999/graph
+10. After the scanner has found the first results, you can see them at http://127.0.0.1:9999/graph